cchndl/secop-site/source/spec/future.rst

 notes for implementors of current specification
 -----------------------------------------------

-# As JSON can not handle non-numerical quantities like 'Inf' or 'NaN',
+#.
+As JSON can not handle non-numerical quantities like 'Inf' or 'NaN',
    either an appropriate error message should be generated, or the closest representable numerical value (+/- double_max?) should be used.

-# all values transferred between ECS and sec-node should be validated on both sides.
+#.
+All values transferred between ECS and sec-node should be validated on both sides.
    This may be relaxed in future specifications.
    Errors, which arise from the validation of SEC-node values on the ECS-side should not crash the ECS and should inform the user about this violation of specification along with the data, the validator and why validation failed.

 Data transfer